 It can be incredibly overwhelming when faced with the numerous flea treatments available, out of which only some are effective in making your dog and home flea-free.
 Here is a list of key questions to ask yourself before making your final decision.

 - How many parasites will this product protect my dog from?

 Although it's pretty disgusting to contemplate, there are hundreds of different breeds of parasites about, eager to become an unwelcome visitor on your pet.
-These range from your average flea to dangerous species such as the American dog and brown dog tick which are able to cause all kinds of dangerous disease.
-Therefore, search for products which cover a broad spectrum or parasites.
+These range from your average flea to dangerous species such as the American dog and brown dog tick which are able to cause all kinds of dangerous diseases.
+Therefore, search for products that cover a broad spectrum of parasites.
 If you want to be even more careful, call up your local vet to find out which of these parasites are most prevalent in your local area.

 - How much time and patience are my dog and I willing to invest in different kinds of flea treatment?